kedro-org/kedro/docs/source/12_faq/02_architecture_overview.md

 A python function that instantiates the project context by calling `load_context()`. `get_project_context()` also preserves backwards compatible interface to ensure old versions of the plugins continue working even if breaking changes are introduced in `load_context()`.

 > *Note:* This function is intended for plugin use only and will remain backwards compatible.
-To instantiate the project context outside of a plugin, we strongly recommend to directly call `load_context()`.
+To instantiate the project context outside of a plugin, we strongly recommend that you call `KedroSession.load_context()`.

 #### `load_context()`

+> *Note:* This function is now deprecated in favour of `KedroSession.load_context()` and will be removed in Kedro 0.18.0.

 A Python function that locates Kedro project based on `pyproject.toml` and instantiates the project context.

+#### `KedroSession`

+`KedroSession` is the object that is responsible for managing the lifecycle of a Kedro run.

 #### `KedroContext`